 “Post-view” refers to when a Twitter user sees your Promoted Tweet and does not engage with it, but later visits your website and converts.
 Users often see, read, and view media in your Promoted Tweets without clicking on them — including post-view attribution gives you insight into conversions you received but weren’t actually charged an engagement for.
 The options for post-view attribution windows are none, 1, 2, 3, 5, 7, 14, 30, 60, and 90 days.
 If you’re not sure which setting to choose, we recommend the default of “1 day after view.”

 Copy and paste your website tag into your site

-Create a website tag specifically for the conversion event you’d like to track.
+Create a conversion event specifically for the conversion you’d like to track.
 These can be generic (website visits, lead form submissions) or specific (Valentine’s Day orders, Ticket sales for Friday’s art show).

-#protip: Create website tags for different parts of your conversion funnel.
-For example, create a Site Visit website tag to place on your product landing page, and a separate Purchases website tag on your checkout confirmation page.
+#protip: Create conversion events for different parts of your conversion funnel.
+For example, create a Site Visit conversion event for your product landing page, and a separate Purchases conversion event for your checkout confirmation page.
 This gives you insight into how well traffic from Twitter is converting once they get to your site.

 Build a few great direct response Promoted Tweet campaigns to drive customers to the right spot on your website.